pantheon-systems/documentation/source/content/pantheon-yml.md

 #### Considerations

 - The valid values for the versions are `3` and `8`.
-- Currently, Solr 8 is only supported for [Drupal 9](/guides/solr-drupal/solr-drupal) sites.
+- Currently, Solr 8 is only supported for [Drupal 9 and higher](/guides/solr-drupal/solr-drupal) sites.

 ### Drush Version